lyoungblood/realtime-web-analytics-workshop/module-4/README.md

 8. Click **Save** to create the new item.

 Note:
-*   We are using the replace Amednment strategy which means that if a subsequent average comes in for the same event time window which has already been received, the new value will be used.
+*   We are using the replace amendment strategy which means that if a subsequent average comes in for the same event time window which has already been received, the new value will be used.
-*   We are using a single value for all cases for each time window indicatedd by IsSet: false.
+*   We are using a single value for all cases for each time window indicated by IsSet: false.
 If we wanted to break out additional data such as browser type, page, etc. we could instead use a set with different SQL in the Kinesis application.
 *   We are using IsWholeNumber: true since the metric value we will be using is the average number of milliseconds in whole milliseconds.
 the custom metric header name (**page_load_time**) you defined in step 1 is not
 *   The metric type **avg_pg_ld** is differnt than the custom_metric_name **page_load_time** which is what gets sent into the beacon servers.
 The SQL in the Kinesis application uses the page load time values to calculate the average page load times over a one minute window.